mirucon/random-chars/README.md

 # random-chars

 Generate random Japanese hiragana/katakana characters.
+The characters generated will be copied to your clipboard if you're using macOS.'

 ## Install